 Is your pet struggling to walk comfortably?
-Does she have issues getting in or out of the car on their own?
+Does she have issues getting in or out of the car on her own?
 Is she recovering from surgery?
-She may benefit from rehabilitation therapy.
+She may benefit from pet physical therapy.

 About animal rehabilitation